 Chickpea garbanzo bean dip or hummus is a delicious vegetable protein rich dip that is easy to make but needs a little aforethought.

-Known as choumi to the Greeks, and hummus to the rest of the world, this simple mixture of legumes, sesame seeds and a other bits and pieces is super delicious.
+Known as choumi to the Greeks, and hummus to the rest of the world, this simple mixture of legumes, sesame seeds and other bits and pieces is super delicious.

 It's definitely not a last minute dish unless you use the canned legumes at four times the price.
 Yet it doesn't take much time to prepare; only four minutes to make.
 But first, they need to be soaked at least overnight and preferably longer, and then boiled in a pressure cooker for half an hour.

 Are you starving at 11am?
 Do you suffer from constipation, heart problems and high cholesterol?
 Chickpea dishes are for you.
+Research shows those who enjoy this garbanzo bean dip are much less likely to snack, feel constantly peckish and actually eat less overall.

 The garbanzo bean or chickpea is the world's favourite legume and for good reason.